micronDLA/SDK/README.md

 3) `ie_run`: load input image and execute on the DLA.

 Check out other possible application programs using the DLA [here](http://fwdnxt.com/).

+Make sure the MDLA bitfile was loaded into the FPGA before running it.

 To run the demo, first run the following commands:

 ```